How to write accessible web content

 In Microsoft Word, you can do this using the heading levels provided in the 'Styles' panel.

-If you are a document author, learn how to do this at How to make Word document accessible.
+If you are a document author, learn how to do this at How to make Word documents accessible.

 Headings in PDFs

-A PDF, or Portable Document Format, is not designed to be a flexible online format.
-They can often cause access barriers for our users.
+A PDF, or Portable Document Format, is not designed to be flexible for online reading.
+This can cause access barriers for users.

 If you create a PDF document, make sure your headings are accessible.

 Most authors do not have access to the special paid software needed to do this after a PDF has been created.
-The easiest way to do this is to create an accessible source document using heading styles, usually in Word, and then export it to a tagged PDF.
+So, we recommend you create an accessible source document using heading styles, usually in Word, and export it to a tagged PDF.

-We explain how to do this in How to make Word document accessible
+We explain how to do this in How to make Word documents accessible

 Write, structure and present headings clearly